 TREVOR AMONG THE ACC’S BEST

 Trevor Lacey’s play is critical to the Wolfpack on the court.
 As a result, his name is littered all over the ACC leadboards.
-Lacey currently ranks fifth in the league in scoring (16.5), fourth in 3-point percentage (.421), seventh in 3-pointers made (2.29), ninth in free throw percentage (.767) and fourth in minutes played (35.71).
+Lacey currently ranks fourth in the league in scoring (17.1), is fourth in 3-point percentage (.442), eighth in 3-pointers made (2.24) and third in minutes played (35.18).

 NEED TREVOR TO SCORE